 It should be noted that the register function, should return a string (can be empty), and an HTTP OK status response (e.g., 200.
 If this is not added as a returned response, the function will generate an error each time it is processed.

 '''

 self.register_endpoint(my_callback)

 self.register_callback(alexa_cb, "alexa")

 '''

 unregister_endpoint (self, handle)

 Removes a previously registered endpoint.

-Parameters handle - A handle returned by a previous call to register_endpoint run_in_thread (self, callback, thread, kwargs)
+Parameters handle - A handle returned by a previous call to register_endpoint self.unregister_endpoint(handle)